Pope Paul V died in January 1621, two months after the Battle of the White Mountain which marked a very

 Cardinal Antonio Barberini financed the construction of Chiesa dei Cappuccini near the family palace: between the two buildings Bernini placed Fontana del Tritone and Fontana delle Api (a fountain designed by Bernini's father - la Barcaccia - was placed in Piazza di Spagna).

 Cardinal Francesco Barberini commissioned Francesco Borromini the small church of S. Carlo alle Quattro Fontane where the architect first showed his innovative talent.
-The same cardinal asked his protÚgÚ Pietro da Cortona to test his skill as an architect by designing SS.
-Luca e Martina.
+He also asked Pietro da Cortona to test his skill as an architect by designing SS.
+Luca e Martina and he rebuilt Domine Quo Vadis.

-Bernini, in addition to taking care of the pope's monument in S. Pietro, was involved in the design of many smaller funerary monuments: it is worth mentioning Cappella Raimondi and the monuments to Maria Raggi and Agostino Chigi which both show the portrait of the dead inside a medallion, a characteristic of many other Baroque monuments.
+Bernini, in addition to taking care of the Pope's monument in S. Pietro (with a dramatic reminder of Death), was involved in the design of many smaller funerary monuments: it is worth mentioning Cappella Raimondi and the monuments to Maria Raggi and Agostino Chigi which both show the portrait of the dead inside a medallion, a characteristic of many other Baroque monuments.

 The long pontificate of Pope Urban VIII was followed by a conclave during which the two Barberini cardinals were unable to obtain the election of their